 To view your PDF, please click:

-- Print your 2017 Tax Return a pdf of your federal return followed by your state return(s) will open on the screen for you to view.
+- Print your state Tax Return - a PDF of your state return(s) will open on the screen for you to view.

 The amount that you receive as a credit should be based on the amount of tax that you actually pay to that other state.